Learning about Caravaggio's Paintings: The Definitive Guide for Seniors

-Caravaggio (1571-1610) was a leading 16th century Italian painter whose short life rivalled the controversy and drama he created through his highly influential art.
-Born Michelangelo Merisi in 1571 in Lombardy, northern Italy, he had always been known by the name of his hometown–Caravaggio.
+Michelangelo Merisi da Caravaggio (1571-1610) was a leading 16th century Italian painter whose short but tempestuous life rivalled the controversy and drama he created through his highly influential art.
+Born in Lombardy, northern Italy, he had always been known by the name of his hometown–Caravaggio.

 He made waves in Rome’s artistic circles with his distinctive style.
 While his contemporaries still followed the elegant and sensuous Mannerist style of Raphael and Michaelangelo, Caravaggio painted religious scenes with “unsettling realism”, going for an intense, dramatic, and visceral style never before applied to Biblical paintings at that time.
 His style influenced Holland’s Rembrandt (see related article), and his staging of his subjects and his innovative use of light and shadow (chiaroscuro) have influenced filmmakers such as Martin Scorsese.
 However, his life was cut short in 1610, while he was on the run for murder.

-We will know more about his life and technique through the 10 Caravaggio paintings we will look at closely in this article.
-(Some of the dates of these paintings are still being disputed, therefore some sources may list the paintings as being completed earlier, or later.)
+We will know more about his life and technique through the ten Caravaggio paintings we will look at closely in this article.
+Keep in mind, some of the dates of these paintings are still being disputed, therefore some sources may list the paintings as being completed earlier or later.